ckuehnel/LoRa/Single Channel LoRaWAN Gateway.md

 https://github.com/tftelkamp/single_chan_pkt_fwd

 It has been tested on the Raspberry Pi platform, using a Semtech SX1272 transceiver (HopeRF RFM92W), and SX1276 (HopeRF RFM95W).

+You have to make some adaption in main.cpp.
+The locations are marked.